Contents

 "uId": "2049025000431439"

-For MDM clients that subscribe to ASSET_MANAGEMENT notifications in Client Config, the server sends incremental notifications as it makes assignments.
-For more information, see Subscribing to Notifications.
+For device management services that subscribe to ASSET_MANAGEMENT notifications in Client Config, the server sends incremental notifications as it makes assignments.
+For more information, see Subscribing to notifications.